varunpusarla/varunpusarla/README.md

 ### Hey there!!!
 This is Varun Pusarla
 I'm an undergraduate from Delhi and I love to make computers learn stuff without being explicitly programmed.
-Also, I'm a **Web Developer** with good expertise in web technologies like Django and ReactJS.
+Also, I'm a **Web Developer** with good expertise in HTML, CSS and JavaScript.

 Do checkout my work below and help me improve by providing your valueable feedback.